Doctor Faustus (play): Text A and Text B

 The 1604 version was once believed to be closer to the play as originally performed in Marlowe's lifetime, simply because it was older.
 By the 1940s, after influential studies by Leo Kirschbaum and W. W. Greg, the 1604 version came to be regarded as an abbreviation, and the 1616 version as Marlowe's original fuller version.
 Kirschbaum and Greg considered the A-text a "bad quarto", and thought that the B-text was linked to Marlowe himself.
 Since then scholarship has swung the other way, most scholars now considering the A-text more authoritative, even if "abbreviated and corrupt", according to Charles Nicholl.

 The 1616 version omits 36 lines but adds 676 new lines, making it roughly one third longer than the 1604 version.
 Some of the shared lines differ in wording; for example, "Never too late, if Faustus can repent" in the 1604 text becomes "Never too late, if Faustus will repent" in the 1616 text, a change that offers a very different possibility for Faustus's hope and repentance.

 The B texts contains many exchanges that the A text does not.
 One of the most pivotal is the exchange between Dr. Faustus and Mephistopheles.
 In the B text, Mephistopheles takes credit for Dr. Faustus' damnation.
 This changes the trajectory of the story because it makes Dr. Faustus seem less culpable.
 He is more a victim of evil forces and less a man who damns himself through rash actions.

 Another difference between texts A and B is the name of the devil summoned by Faustus.
 Text A states the name is generally "Mephistopheles", while the version of text B commonly states "Mephostophilis".
 The name of the devil is in each case a reference to Mephistopheles in Faustbuch, the source work, which appeared in English translation in about 1588.

 The relationship between the texts is uncertain and many modern editions print both.
 As an Elizabethan playwright, Marlowe had nothing to do with the publication and had no control over the play in performance, so it was possible for scenes to be dropped or shortened, or for new scenes to be added, so that the resulting publications may be modified versions of the original script.

 Characters

 Doctor Faustus

 Doctor Faustus is the protagonist.
 He is a scholar from Wittenberg University.
 In addition he is a Doctor of Theology.
-He is the man who considers himself as a scholar of almost every discipline including Law, Medicine, Philosophy etc. Now he wants to master Necromancy which pulls him.
+He is the man who considers himself as a scholar of almost every discipline including Law, Medicine, Philosophy etc. Now he wants to master Necromancy which pulls him a blind obsession that costs him his soul.
 He is an intelligent man whose curiosity and ambition lead him to sell his soul for power.
 Throughout the play, he goes back and forth between reveling in his newfound power and trying to repent to God.
 Pensky theorizes that while in the presence of real devils, Faustus still does not truly believe/understand the consequence of selling his soul is going to hell until the end of the play.